chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

-This brief document gives us a sense of the world in which Moshier lived and worked as a blacksmith.[^8] His various owners or employers (Biscoe\'s language is unclear) ran their businesses in Old Town at the center of the city, often within a few blocks of each other.
-Biscoe, who was Moshier\'s current owner, owned a hardware store on Market (or Baltimore) street, the city\'s main commercial thoroughfare.
+This brief document gives us a sense of the world in which Moshier lived and worked as a blacksmith.[^8] His various owners or employers (Biscoe's language is unclear) ran their businesses in Old Town at the center of the city, often within a few blocks of each other.
+Biscoe, who was Moshier's current owner, owned a hardware store on Market (or Baltimore) street, the city's main commercial thoroughfare (figure 7).
 Dutton Richards was a blacksmith with forges on Stillhouse Street, between Duke and Granby.
-Richard Chenowith was described as a \"patent ploughmaker,\" with his shop located appropriately on Ploughman Street, which ran between the Falls and Granby street.
+Richard Chenowith was described as a "patent ploughmaker," with his shop located appropriately on Ploughman Street, which ran between the Falls and Granby street.
 Chenowith must have run a substantial enterprise, since his 1820 census entry indicated that his